mcgnly/DeveloperDocumentation/Welcome/Platform.md

 <div class="column">
 <h3>Registration</h3>
-The first stage that enables you to step into the relayr world is the ***registration***.
+The first stage that enables you to step into the relayr world is the <em>registration</em>.
 In this stage all basic entities such as a User, an App and a Device are introduced to the platform.
 The registration is done via the relayr Developer Dashboard.

 <h3>OnBoarding </h3>